MNAJIM75/superpowers-game/README.md

  - Default value detection for Behavior with initializer evaluation
  - Beta GLTF v2 import
  - Blendmodes support on SpriteRenderer (include Alpha Blending, Multiply, Additive, Screen, Substract, Erase, Darken, Lighten)
- - Improved shader editor
+ - Add an error log panel on shader editor, expose sprite opacity to shaders and add a new default shader with color, opacity, alpha-testing and alpha-premultiplication taken into account

 ### Breaking change :
  - Update Three.js to r94, many plugins need some minor adjustement & type disambiguation
  - Precompile-script branch merged (cf https://github.com/superpowers/superpowers-game/commits/precompile-scripts).
 Most plugins need to be updated
  - The shaders are no longer treated as always transparent.
-The alpha-testing need to be taken into account now.
-Updated the default shader accordingly
+The alpha-testing need to be taken into account now (cf default shader)
  - Same thing with the alpha premultiplication

 ## Roadmap / Ideas :
  - Improve Sup.Text performance & add more rendering options
  - Improve Behavior Editor: add more types (ie Array, simple interface) & Component reference
+ - Add prefab override
  - Add skybox/background color picker in editor & at runtime
  - Add more 3d model importer: fbx, blend?
  - Add layer rendering on camera